javirivera123/CBtree/README.md

-# CBtree
-arch1-linked-list-demo

-My name is javi
+#Personnel Management System

 This directory contains:

-code that implements a linked list of strings a demo program that uses it
+code that implements a binary search tree of strings, a btree program that uses it
-The demo program reads lines from stdin.
-Each line is appended onto a linked list.
-After end-of-file is read, the lines are printed out.
+The btree program executes a simple UI that allows the user to select 1 of 6 option
+1: insert employee
+2: delete employee
+3: list employees
+4: read file
+5: write to file
+6: quit

-This demo contains the following files: llist.h: header file of llist structure & "public" interface functions llist.c: implementation of linked list listDemo.c: a demonstration program that uses the linked list
+This demo contains the following files: tree.h: header file of tnode structure & "public" interface functions tree.c: implementation of Personnel Management System btree.c: a demonstration program that uses the UI to demonstrate the binary search tree implementation of the system.

 To compile: